NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **Login nodes: Available externally via SSH**

-To SSH to Orion or hercules, you'll need your MSU username, password and DUO
+To SSH to Orion or Hercules, you'll need your MSU username, password and DUO
 authentication:

 .. code-block:: shell